SM City Cebu

-SM City Cebu, also known as SM Mabolo, is a large shopping mall located in Mabolo, Cebu City, Philippines.
+SM City Cebu, also known locally as SM Mabolo, is a large shopping mall located in Mabolo, Cebu City, Philippines.
 It is the 4th shopping mall owned and developed by SM Prime Holdings, the country's largest shopping mall owner and developer.
-It is the company's first shopping mall outside Metro Manila and the third largest shopping mall in the Philippines.
-(As of 2025) It has a land area of 18 ha and a gross floor area of 495,000 m2.
-As of 2025, It reclaimed the title of being the largest SM Supermall (and all other malls) in Cebu and in Visayas, surpassing SM Seaside City Cebu.
-It is the first SM Supermall to use the 2022 logo in the facades.
+It is the company's first shopping mall outside Metro Manila.
+It has a land area of 18 ha and a gross floor area of 268,000 m2.

-On an average day, more than 150,000 people visit SM City Cebu, with the figure increasing to 180,000 to 200,000 on weekends.
-Due to Cebu City's position as a transshipment point for the Visayas and Mindanao, and SM City Cebu's location close to the city's port area, the mall attracts a significant number of transient shoppers.
+More than 150,000 people visit SM City Cebu daily, with the figure reaching 180,000 to 200,000 on weekends.
+Due to Cebu City's position as a transshipment point for the Visayas and Mindanao, and the mall's location close to the city's port area, the mall attracts a significant number of transient shoppers.

 History

 Development

-The mall, the first SM Supermall outside of Metro Manila, opened on November 27, 1993, with a gross floor area of 161,562 m2.
-It was seen as catering to the broad low- and middle-class shoppers, in contrast to its upscale competitor, the Ayala Corporation-owned Ayala Center Cebu which opened a year later.
+The mall is the first SM Supermall to be built outside of Metro Manila.
+Construction began in 1991, and was eventually opened on November 27, 1993, with a gross floor area of 146,000 m2.
+It was seen as catering to the broad low and middle-class shoppers, in contrast to its upscale competitor, the Ayala Corporation-owned Ayala Center Cebu, which opened a year later.

 Located in Cebu City's North Reclamation Area, then a quiet and relatively remote part of the city, the mall had Manila-based movie and television stars and entertainers perform free concerts at the mall to attract shoppers.
 Free jeepney rides to the mall were also offered to fulfill the lack of available public transportation within the area.

+From 1993-2004, the mall's exterior colors were painted in blue and white stripes, symbolizing the sea, beach, and the sky.
+The mall's interiors originally had sea and underwater themes.
+In 2005, the exterior facade was renovated and the walls were painted in beige, two years prior to the construction of the Northwing.

 Northwing

-Construction on SM City Cebu's expansion building, dubbed the Northwing, began in March 2006.
-The expansion, which was developed at a cost of 1.3 billion (US$30.5 million), was built on the parking lot to the north of the existing building, temporarily decreasing the number of parking spaces by more than 30%.
-Construction of the Northwing started in April 2006, and opened on November 30, 2007.
-It increased the total gross floor area of SM City Cebu by 107,049 m2, for a total of 268,611 m2.
-The first 2 floors are for the mall's expansion, while the 3rd, 4th and 5th floors are for the indoor carpark including the roof deck.
+Construction on SM City Cebu's expansion building, dubbed the Northwing, began in 2006.
+The expansion was developed at a cost of 1.3 billion Pesos (US$30.5 million).
+It was built on the parking lot to the north of the existing building, temporarily decreasing the number of parking spaces by more than 30%.
+Construction of the Northwing started in March 2006, and opened on November 30, 2007.
+It increased the total gross floor area of SM City Cebu by 100,000 m2, for a total of 246,000 m2.
+The first 2 floors are for the mall's expansion of tenant spaces, while the 3rd, 4th, 5th and the roof deck are for more parking spaces.